Board of Trustees

 David Beaumont - Chair of Learner Experience Committee

 David works as a Senior Educational Psychologist in Derbyshire.
 Previously he has worked in teaching in Special and Mainstream schools.
 He is on the National Committee of the Educational Psychologists Body.
-He is also an experienced governor
+He is also an experienced governor.

 After graduating with a Business Degree and PGCE from Hallam University David has worked for 25 years in the education sector.
 His career has been diverse and extensive, with experience as a teacher in secondary schools and further education colleges.
 In 2002 he moved into the field of vocational education as an assessor and verifier before progressing into senior management with a leading training organisation.
 He spent several years working in Northern Ireland as a qualification development manager with an awarding body, supporting the peace and reconciliation process through training and education.
-In 2011 he started his own training company which specializes in vocational skills training for young people in schools and business across Yorkshire.
+In 2011 he started his own training company which specialises in vocational skills training for young people in schools and business across Yorkshire.